Masters in Counseling Psychology: Career, Skills, Scope, Options, Outlook

 What are the career options for graduates of Counseling Psychology programs?

-Graduates of Counseling Psychology programs may pursue a variety of career paths, including mental health counselor, marriage and family therapist, school counselor, rehabilitation counselor, researcher, or further education in a doctoral program.
+Graduates of Counseling Psychology programs may pursue various career paths, including mental health counselor, marriage and family therapist, school counselor, rehabilitation counselor, researcher, or further education in a doctoral program.

 What are the duties, tasks, roles, and responsibilities of a mental health counselor or therapist?

-What are the challenges that mental health counselors and therapists may face in their careers?
+What challenges may mental health counselors and therapists face in their careers?

 Some potential challenges that mental health counselors and therapists may face in their careers include dealing with difficult or resistant clients, managing a heavy workload, maintaining confidentiality, staying current on developments in the field, dealing with the emotional demands of the job, limited job opportunities, and